-This grant provides support for the initial development and design (planning) of future health equity research projects.
-The research project can be a pilot, continuation of ongoing research, or activities that involve designing health equity projects that move forward clinical or translational research that furthers the CARRA mission under the 2023-2025 strategic plan (https://carragroup.org/about/strategic-plan/) and 2023-2025 Research Agenda.
+This opportunity is available to support research projects in development.

+The research project can be a pilot, continuation of ongoing research, or other projects that move forward clinical or translational research that furthers the CARRA mission under the 2023-2025 Research Agenda.